The importance of corporate governance

 How to implement good Corporate Governance?

 When you’re first getting started in a business it can be difficult to see the long-term importance of governance.
 To get started, here is what we would recommend focusing on for the five key areas:

-Any business should have a plan.
-This plan should be translated into numbers by way of forecast and budgets.
-These budgets should be regularly reviewed and ‘actual’ figures should be compared to the forecasts to ensure that the business is growing in accordance with the business owners’ original plans, with any variances having suitable explanations.
+Regular reviews of financial budgets and ‘actual’ figures within the reporting to ensure that the business is growing in accordance with the business owners’ original plans, with any variances having suitable explanations.
 Key Performance Indicators (KPIs) should also be established and reviewed, to ensure that where it is possible to measure trends as well as performance, this is being done.

-This is a very general term but includes HR and all other relevant matters relating to the day to day running of the business.
-It is essential to identify what is right and working well, and what can be improved upon within the parameters of the business’ operations.
-Only by considering these at a ‘working on’ meeting will the business owners be able to review and improve their ongoing processes.
+This includes HR and all other relevant matters relating to the day to day running of the business.
+Corporate governance can help to identify what is working well, and what can be improved upon.

 3. Sales and Marketing

-Any successful business will have a sales and marketing strategy and, of course, such strategy should be reviewed for its successes on a regular basis.
-It is likely that the direction of a marketing strategy may need to be changed depending on market circumstances.
+Any successful business will have a sales and marketing strategy.
+The strategy should be reviewed regularly to ensure that the direction of the marketing strategy is working or if it needs to be changed depending on market circumstances.

 4. Information Technology

-If you feel that you could benefit from an initial chat as to how we may be able to assist you in implementing the appropriate governance and controls required by your business to maximise its value, please get in touch with your usual Gerald Edelman contact or Howard Wallis at email@example.com or on 020 8492 5614.Back to top
+If you feel that you could benefit from an initial chat as to how we may be able to assist you in implementing strong corporate governance, please get in touch with our business advisory team or myself at email@example.com.